sad-boy-uoa/catalystcloud-docs/source/tutorials/basics/the-basics-of-catalyst-cloud-services.rst

 =====================

 The block storage service provides volumes of data storage that you can attach to instances.
-On a physical computer, you can imagine block storage volumes as hard disk drives and solid state drives.
+You could imagine block storage volumes as hard disk drives and solid state drives on a physical computer.
 Block storage volumes can be as large or as small as you want them to be.